(no subject)

 Thursday Recs

-soc_puppet: Dreamsheep, its wool patterned after the Polysexual Pride flag, in horizontal stripes of purple, white, and green; the Dreamwidth logo echos the colors.
-(Genderqueer)
+soc_puppet: Dreamsheep, its wool patterned after the Bi Pride flag, in horizontal stripes of hot pink, purple, and blue; the Dreamwidth logo echoes these colors.
+(Bi bi bi)

 [personal profile] soc_puppet posting in [community profile] queerly_beloved